JohnSnowLabs/johnsnowlabs/docs/_posts/mauro-nievoff/2023-06-14-bert_sequence_classifier_vop_self_report_pipeline_en.md

 ## Description

-This pipeline includes the Medical Bert for Sequence Classification model to classify texts depending on if they are self-reported or if they refer to another person.
+This pretrained pipeline includes the Medical Bert for Sequence Classification model to classify texts depending on if they are self-reported or if they refer to another person.
+The pipeline is built on the top of  [bert_sequence_classifier_vop_self_report](https://nlp.johnsnowlabs.com/2023/06/13/bert_sequence_classifier_vop_self_report_en.html) model.

 {:.btn-box}
 <button class="button button-orange" disabled>Live Demo</button>